 CVE-2026-39943 Overview

-CVE-2026-39943 is an Information Disclosure vulnerability in Directus, a real-time API and App dashboard for managing SQL database content.
-Prior to version 11.17.0, Directus stores revision records (in directus_revisions) whenever items are created or updated.
-Due to the revision snapshot code not consistently calling the prepareDelta sanitization pipeline, sensitive fields could be stored in plaintext within revision records.
-This includes user tokens, two-factor authentication secrets, external auth identifiers, auth data, stored credentials, and AI provider API keys.
+CVE-2026-39943 is an information disclosure vulnerability in Directus, an open-source real-time API and application dashboard for managing SQL database content.
+Versions prior to 11.17.0 store revision records in the directus_revisions table whenever items are created or updated.
+The revision snapshot code does not consistently invoke the prepareDelta sanitization pipeline.
+Sensitive fields including user tokens, two-factor authentication secrets, external auth identifiers, auth data, stored credentials, and AI provider API keys can be persisted in plaintext within revision records.
+The issue is tracked as CWE-200: Exposure of Sensitive Information to an Unauthorized Actor and is fixed in Directus 11.17.0.

 Critical Impact